thanh7921/Templates/README.md

 │   ├── microsoft_style
 │   ├── mozilla_style
 │   └── webkit_style
+├── cv
+│   ├── cv.tex
+│   ├── Makefile
+│   └── portrait.jpg
 ├── image
 │   └── bk_logo.png
+├── license
+│   └── mit
 ├── make
 │   └── Makefile_C_C++
 ├── pandoc_markdown
-│   ├── pandoc_markdown_syntax.md
+│   ├── fancy_report
 │   ├── simple_report
+│   ├── slide
-│   └── slide
+│   └── pandoc_markdown_syntax.md
 └── README.md

-7 directories, 12 files
 ```

-## Pandoc markdown

-I use pandoc to convert all my report and slide at school to pdf.
-The `pandoc_markdown` folder
-contains just that - a template for simple report and a template for a slide.

-## Make

-I also use makefile for various purpose, currently I have one for small to medium sized C/C++
-project.

-## Image

-I store images that I used often here

 ## Clang format file

 All the setting for clang-format (store in files) is stored here.
 My custom style (which I
 personally like) is `custom_cpp_style`.

+## CV

+Latex template for my CV.
+Invoke make to compile the final CV as pdf file.

+## Image

+I store images that I used often here

+## License

+Commonly used license, contain MIT for now.

+## Make

+I also use makefile for various purpose, currently I have one for small to medium sized C/C++
+project.

+## Pandoc markdown

+I use pandoc to convert all my report and slide at school to pdf.
+The `pandoc_markdown` folder
+contains template for simple report, slide and fancy report.